k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 **How Do I Set Access Rules?**

 Exago Storage Management is a DB that keeps the definition of all reports, templates, folders and themes.
-It also keeps the access permissions to folders and reports, using the Content Permissions model based on 4 basic identity keys.
+It also keeps the access rules to folders and reports, using the Content Permissions model based on 4 basic identity keys.

 [Click for more information about Exago Identity Keys](https://support.exagoinc.com/hc/en-us/articles/360042587313#h_2ffb7d21-1f58-47bd-957d-55a4eace7ef0).